danielabar/meblog/src/markdown/what-ai-assisted-coding-feels-like-in-early-2026.md

 In the same way, AI gives us an engine capable of ludicrous speed, but the *roads* we're actually on — mature codebases, complex requirements, regulatory or compliance constraints, legacy interactions, and real users — haven't magically turned into race tracks overnight.

 We've gained horsepower.
 We haven't gained the infrastructure, tooling, or organization designed around moving at that speed, without causing serious damage.
+Some of that may come with time, but for now, we're still figuring out how to handle the horsepower.

 **To clarify**